 Today, you’ll learn how to measure a bull flag effectively.
 In fact, in a trading bull flag, you can catch a breakout in the stock market to earn significant amounts.

-A bull flag is found in strong uptrends, and I usually use it to trade stocks.
+A bull flag is usually found in strong uptrends, and there is a high probability that the price of a security will go up.
+It may appear in a downtrend.
+However, the pattern is not usually reliable if it is the case.
 Do you know how to measure a Bull Flag?

 Get the length of the flag pole to measure a bull flag.
 Add the same distance to the bottom of the flag to get the maximum expected move of the price of the stock.